moldham74/AussieCAS/military.md

 ![BattleofBritain](websiteimages/DSC_1028 (1).jpg)

-Agent-based models (ABMs) have been sucessfully across multiple fields.
-The military has been one such field.
-While some of the applications are kept underwarps, this page provides a brief run down on the know appications of ABMs to military appications.
+Agent-based models (ABMs) have been sucessfully applied to multiple research fields.
+The application to military topic is one such field.
+While some of the applications are kept underwarps, this page provides a brief run down on the known appications of ABMs for military purposes.
 I also provide a brief run down on my contribution to the field.
-A lot of the information on this page came from Prof. Ken Comer's GMU CSS739 Agent-based Models: Military Applications course that was taught in the Fall of 2016
+A lot of the information on this page came from Prof. Ken Comer's GMU CSS739 Agent-based Models: Military Applications course that was taught in the Fall of 2016.

-Why are ABMs applicaable to military conflicts?
+## Why are ABMs applicaable to military conflicts?

-Comabt particularly land combat, possess the characteristics of complex adaptive systems: combat forces are composed of a large number of nonlinearly interacting parts and are organized in a dynamic command-and-control network; local action, which often appears disordered, self-organizes into long-range order; military conflicts, by their nature, proceed far from equilibrium; military forces adapt to a changing combat environment; and there is no master “voice” that dictates the actions of every soldier (i.e., battlefield action is decentralized).
-Nonetheless, most modern “state of the art” military simulations ignore the self-organizing properties of combat
+Combat particularly land combat, possess the characteristics of a complex adaptive system (CAS).
+The following points are the justfication for this: combat forces are composed of a large number of nonlinearly interacting parts and are organized in a dynamic command-and-control network; local action, which often appears disordered, self-organizes into long-range order; military conflicts, by their nature, proceed far from equilibrium; military forces adapt to a changing combat environment; and there is no master “voice” that dictates the actions of every soldier (i.e., battlefield action is decentralized).
+Nonetheless, it appears that most modern “state of the art” military simulations ignore the self-organizing properties of combat, hence the limited use of ABMs.

 ## Real World Military Application